PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Introduction

 \section{Introduction}

-With the impressive capabilities of modern generative models, including Generative Adversarial Networks (GANs) \cite{goodfellow_generative_2014, jiang_free-form_2019}, diffusion models \cite{pabbaraju_provable_2023, ramesh_zero-shot_2021, rombach_high-resolution_2022}, and Large Language Models \cite{vaswani_attention_2017, openai_gpt-4_2023, minaee_large_2024}, there is growing interest in their application across various engineering domains.
+With the impressive capabilities of modern generative models, including Generative Adversarial Networks (GANs) \cite{goodfellow_generative_2014, jiang_free-form_2019}, Variational Autoencoders (VAEs) \cite{kingma_auto-encoding_2022}, diffusion models \cite{pabbaraju_provable_2023, ramesh_zero-shot_2021, rombach_high-resolution_2022, Diffussion_2024}, and Large Language Models \cite{vaswani_attention_2017, openai_gpt-4_2023, minaee_large_2024}, there is growing interest in their application across various engineering domains.
 GANs and diffusion models have shown potential for generating device designs with specific properties by integrating surrogate models in place of large and complex simulations.
-Surrogate optimization algorithms can be applied to many engineering challenges, such as topology optimization for mechanical or architectural components, novel 3D circuit layouts, and predicting failure modes in intricate systems.
-These models make efficient use of synthetic training datasets, helping reduce simulation costs and shorten design cycles \cite{dara_machine_2022, wilson_machine_2021, wilson_non-native_2024, brunner_neural_2023, wilson_authentication_2024}.
+Surrogate optimization algorithms have become instrumental in accelerating topology optimization and inverse design, where they leverage synthetic training datasets to drastically reduce simulation costs and shorten development cycles \cite{dara_machine_2022, brunner_neural_2023}.